h2oai/h2o-3/h2o-docs/src/product/faq/sparkling-water.rst

 --------------

-**How do I use Sparkling Water with Databricks cloud?**
+**How do I use Sparkling Water with Databricks?**

-Sparkling Water compatibility with Databricks cloud is still in development.
+Refer to `Using H2O Sparking Water with Databricks <../cloud-integration/databricks.html>`__ for information on how to use Sparkling Water with Databricks.

 --------------